How To Fix WordPress Not Sending Email

 Find A Solution For Your WordPress Email Problem

 Email is an important part of online stores.
 Be sure that you find a fix when your WordPress website doesn’t send notifications.
-If your contact forms are the source of email issues, switching form plugins can help , our Contact Form 7 alternatives covers plugins with more reliable email delivery built in.
+If your contact forms are the source of email issues, switching form plugins can help.
+Our Contact Form 7 alternatives covers plugins with more reliable email delivery built in.

 Recap: